C3BI-pasteur-fr/python-course-1/source/Collection_Data_Types.rst

 * *imutable* objects are objects that we **cannot** change the state (the value).
-  So the collection is frozen after it's creation, of course we can access to the items, but we cannot change the colection add, remove, reorder the collection.
+  So the collection is frozen after it's creation, of course we can access to the items, but we cannot change the collection, for instance add, remove or reorder the collection.

 * *mutable* objects are objects that we can modify the state (the value).
   So we can access to the items but we **can** modify the collection: add, remove, change or sort items